DC-BSU-RAK/assignement-1-set-exercises-MarwaAkeel29/Chapter-1-Introduction to HTML and CSS/README.md

 - A centered CSS container box to neatly frame the page content.
 - Carefully selected **Google Fonts** to complement the culinary theme.
-- A stylized anchor link for added navigation charm.
+- A stylized print button for printing recipe.
 - Subtle **hover effects** to add interactivity to the image element.

 > 💡 *This project offered a solid foundation in web structuring and basic aesthetic control using CSS.*